ChamesBont/compact-team-tracker-card/README.md

 * **Visual Score Alerts:** Option for score/goal notifications.
 Score dynamically flashes for 5 seconds whenever a score change occurs during LIVE matches.
 * **Native Haptic Feedback:** Native mobile haptic feedback support for UI interactions such as sliding, arrow/dot clicks, and editor actions.
 * **Auto-Slide Pause on Hover/Touch:** The automated last play text slider immediately pauses on mousover / touch and resumes smoothly upon mouseleave / touch again.
+* **Spoiler Protection:** Each entity now has its own "Spoiler Protection" (Hide Result) option.
+Result Obfuscation: When this option is enabled, a fake score (0:0 or position 0) is rendered both during the game and after the game instead of the actual score, and is also heavily blurred.
+This makes it impossible to guess either the score or the number of digits.
+Disable option: As soon as the toggle is turned off, the display immediately reverts to the actual score without the blur effect.
 * **Multi-Language:** Built-in support for **English** and **German** (auto-detected from Home Assistant settings).

 ---